 The Section 7 Welfare Checklist is pretty much the most important element of a child court hearing in the UK.
 When you understand its importance you can use it to benefit your case and your fight to equally parent your children.

-This blog post is based on my experiences of self-representing in my child court case.
-It is a quick summary of the importance of the Welfare Checklist which is a set of questions used by the court when deciding how a child’s time with their separated parents should be split.
-I hope it is of value to you but please remember this is not legal guidance.
+This blog post is based on my experiences from a 4 year fight to share my children 50/50 and self-representing in my second child court case.
+It is a quick summary of the importance of the Welfare Checklist.
+This set of questions is used by the court when deciding how a child’s time should be split between their separated parents.

 What is the Section 7 Welfare Checklist?